boom-roasted/n-link-pendulum/README.md

 ### Simulation Options

-Found in the Options menu
+Found in the options menu

 * Number of pendulum links
 * Simulation time